There are a lot of ways of gathering data in Virtuous. But which way is best? That depends on what information you need.

 - Be exported.

-Custom Reports will need to be built out in Virtuous - you can learn how to build them here.
+Custom Reports will need to be built out in Virtuous.

 - Draw information from a filter or query.